bikisaikia/ardue/Installing-Ardublockly.md

 sudo apt-get install python3-tk
 ```

-## Closure dependency
+## Git Submodule
 As Ardublockly is still under development, it is currently running the uncompressed version of Blockly.
-This requires the [Closure library](https://developers.google.com/closure/library/) to run.
+This requires the [Closure library](https://developers.google.com/closure/library/) to run, which has been included in this repository as a git submodule.

 To download a copy of the repository, either [download this zip file](https://github.com/google/closure-library/archive/master.zip) with the latest version from github, or clone locally using git:
 ```